Thermodynamic Discovery of Tetracriticality and Emergent Multicomponent Superconductivity in UTe$_2$: Results

 \subsection{Elastic Moduli in Zero Magnetic Field}

-Measurements of the \cff shear elastic modulus at different pressures and in zero magnetic field are shown in \autoref{fig:zerofield}b.
-At the two lowest pressures---0.11 GPa and 0.19 GPa---the transition to the SC1 state appears as a kink in \cff at \Tco.
-At pressures greater than \Ps, two sharp kinks appear at two transitions whose separation in temperature increases with increasing pressure.
-Based on previous measurements of the phase diagram \cite{braithwaiteMultipleSuperconductingPhases2019,vasinaConnectingHighFieldHighPressure2025,kamatVanishingPhaseStiffness2026}, we identify the upper and lower transitions as \Tct and \Tco, respectively.
+Measurements of the \coo compressional elastic modulus at different pressures and in zero magnetic field are shown in \autoref{fig:zerofield}b.
+At the lowest pressure---0.13 GPa---the transition to the SC1 state appears as a downward jump at \Tco.
+At pressures greater than \Ps, two jumps appear at two transitions whose separation in temperature increases with increasing pressure.
+We identify the upper and lower transitions as \Tct and \Tco, respectively, based on previous measurements of the phase diagram \cite{braithwaiteMultipleSuperconductingPhases2019,vasinaConnectingHighFieldHighPressure2025,kamatVanishingPhaseStiffness2026}.
+From $P=0.20$ to $0.22$ GPa ---pressures slightly greater than \Ps---we measure an additional feature in \ctt: an upward jump in \coo.
+The temperature at which this upward jump occurs does not correspond to either \Tco or \Tct, and we refer to it as \Tcstar.